duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_reference.md

 ------

-# Spice Variants
+# Variants

-If you'd like to modify a template to fit your needs, the Spice framework offers preset options called Variants.
-Variants are passed as the `variants` property of `templates`, in your call to `Spice.add()`.
+If you'd like to modify a template to fit your needs, the Instant Answer framework offers preset options called Variants.
+Variants are passed as the `variants` property of `templates`, in your Instant Answer display options.

 Variants correspond to pre-determined css classes (or combinations of classes) from the [DDG style guide](https://duckduckgo.com/styleguide) that work particularly well in each context.